ceph/ceph/doc/radosgw/admin.rst

 You can create, modify, view, suspend and remove users and subusers.
 In addition to user and subuser IDs, you may add a display name and an email address for a user.
-You can specify a key and secret, or generate a key and secret automatically.
+You can specify a access key and secret key, or generate a access key and secret key automatically.
 When generating or specifying keys, note that user IDs correspond to an S3 key type and subuser IDs correspond to a swift key type.
 Swift keys also have access levels of ``read``, ``write``, ``readwrite`` and ``full``.